FoneBone94/Agent_R/README.md

 I will coment back on an issue as to a fix or whatnot so feel free to check there if you are having issues!

+Issues that are considered to be fixed will be closed as to not clutter the main area so looking the colsed section first befor posting!

 DOWNLOAD
 --------
 check back frequentley for new updates, a new Release will be made to signify when there is an update!